Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 ### Streaming
 The article mentioned that streaming is possible with gRPC or a streaming broker like Kafka.
 So I will be using the [gRPC prototype](https://github.com/Portfolio-Advanced-software/Golang-gRPC-POC) and the [Kafka one](https://github.com/Portfolio-Advanced-software/micro-service-communication-prototype/tree/main/Kafka).

-#### Scalability
+While testing I came to the conclusion that testing the gRPC streaming service wasn't working as planned, unfortunately I didn't test it.

+While working with streaming I came to the conclusion that it's a way of communicating and sending data in real-time.
+So the test for gRPC streaming is relevant for gRPC and Kafka streams are relevant for Kafka which is kind of a messaging broker.

 #### Performance
+Testing streams in Kafka as well as with gRPC weren't easy and looking back on the test results maybe something isn't going right.
+Therefore I won't be including Kafka streaming in my options.
 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/a0d93b44-461a-49ae-85c4-c1d51cb1dd50)

-#### Reliability
+- Response time: 204409.81ms
+- Throughput: 0.30 Transactions/s

 <br>